FedericoIglesias/dp-backend-main/README.md

 ## Description

 Is a server made with framework Spring that includes Hibernate, SpringData, SpringGateway, JWT & MySQL.
 This has some microservice that interactives between them.
+His function is record a profile that storages the cards that can use to pay when you want.
+This storages all move that make with your card

 ## Table of Contents